 Limonene can help elevate your mood and has strong antifungal and antibacterial properties.
 It is often also found in cosmetic and cleaning products because it gives off a pleasant, citrusy scent.

-Cannabis derived terpenes are finally getting the attention and scientific research they deserve.
+Cannabis terpenes are finally getting the attention and scientific research they deserve.
 There is still a lot to learn about these amazing organic compounds, but there’s no doubt that terpenes enhance our experiences with the cannabis plant, and fruits and herbs.